 What I Liked About The Canon RF 14-35mm IS USM L

-To me, the biggest advantages of the Canon RF 14-35mm IS USM L are the much wider field of view, the weight/size, lack of spherical front element and, finally, it being an RF mount.
+To me, the biggest advantages of the Canon RF 14-35mm IS USM L are the much wider field of view, the weight and size, the standard 77mm filter thread (no spherical front element), the native RF mount benefits, and the excellent corner-to-corner image sharpness.

 The wider field of view is a pretty obvious advantage.
 During my testing, I managed to get shots I would otherwise not have been able to because of those extra 2mm.
-It enabling me to get shots I couldn’t before, is a big selling point to me.
+Two millimetres honestly doesn’t sound like much, but in landscape work the gap between 16mm and 14mm is genuinely significant.
+When you’re tight against a cliff edge, shooting in a confined space with limited room to back up, or working an ultra-wide aurora composition where you really want to capture the full arc of the sky, that extra 2mm is often the difference between getting the shot and clipping the corners of what you actually wanted to include.
+It enabling me to get shots I couldn’t before is a big selling point to me.

-This EF-RF adapter is something I’ve had a love-hate relationship with for some time.
-I initially loved the idea of it.
-Tiny filters which worked with any EF lens sounded like a dream.
-However, to me the execution of this idea was very poor.
+This is honestly the feature that made the biggest practical difference in my workflow.
+Before this lens, I was using the EF-RF drop-in filter adapter with my EF 16-35mm F2.8L III, and the adapter is something I’ve had a love-hate relationship with for some time.
+I initially loved the idea of it: tiny filters that worked with any EF lens sounded like a dream.
+But to me, the execution of the idea was very poor.
 On countless occasions, I accidentally lost a filter because of how easy it was to unlock them.
-The clamp holding them in place is not tight enough, causing the filters to drop out with even the slightest touch.
-The clamp is also positioned exactly in the location I most frequently grab my camera from my bag.
-This also added to a slow-growing frustration that I could not use the adapter with my 100-500mm RF lens after replacing the 100-400mm EF lens I had been using.
+The clamp holding the filters in place isn’t tight enough, causing them to drop out with even the slightest touch.
+The clamp is also positioned exactly where I most frequently grab my camera from my bag, which only made the problem worse.
+And because the drop-in adapter doesn’t work with my RF 100-500mm (after I replaced my EF 100-400mm with it), I was already having to maintain two different filter systems anyway.

 Initially, I was very sceptical about the fact the Canon RF 14-35mm IS USM L didn’t have an F2.8 aperture.
 The primary reason for scepticism is that I often photograph at night to capture the aurora borealis.
 That means it’s pretty engraved in my brain that I must have the biggest possible aperture.
 But is that still true with how good camera sensors have become in high ISO conditions?
 Is that one stop of extra light really impactful for my kind of photography and worth the extra money?